Kidnapping in Nigeria: Analysis, Causes, Effects and Solutions

-In an African country named Tanzania, we saw this kind of kidnapping took place in the country.
-According to the kidnapping incidence that happened in the country in the early months of the year 2015, we saw some albinos in the country kidnapped for ritual activities.
+In an African country named Tanzania, we saw a kind of kidnapping took place in the country.
+According to the kidnapping incidence that happened in the country in the early months of the year 2015, some albinos in the country were kidnapped for ritual activities.
 This act of man inhumanity to man that took place in the country attracted a lot of reactions all over the world.
 In Tanzania, witches that work as local doctors make use of albinos in witchcraft.
 Albinism is a challenge in Tanzania.

 In the past, the rich in Nigeria felt happy for the accumulation of wealth which made them move freely in the society.
 In the present time, the rich people are afraid to move freely without being guarded by security men due to the fear of kidnappers.
 Today in the country, the poor and the rich are both facing their individual challenges.

-The members of the political class in the country are also afraid as those who have charms they use for protection find out that their charms are not enough to protect them from their hunters-kidnappers.
+The members of the political class in the country are also afraid as those who have charms they use for protection find out that their charms are not enough to protect them from their hunters, the kidnappers.
 As corrupt politicians in the country are selfishly embezzling the money which is made to be used for the societal development, the kidnappers, on the other hand, are busy making plans on how to kidnap the politicians who embezzle the country’s treasury.